rlorca/http4k/src/docs/blog/a_retrospective/index.md

 For production deployments, we continue to recommend the use of a tool such as Proguard or R8 to massively reduce the size of packaged Serverless Function JAR file.
 The [http4k] serverless modules also ship with zero or minimal dependencies to avoid any transitive bloat that might occur.

-#### Security
-Having rolled out [http4k] into various projects including a challenger bank, one concern that keeps coming up again ang again is Security.
-A lot of this work has been folded back into the `http4k-security-oauth` module, which now supports simple integration for OAuth and OpenIDConnect flows, as well as a very simple API to integrate apps with existing ID providers such as Auth0, Google, Facebook and GitHub.

 #### Future echoes...
 So what's next?
 Well, we've got a load of good stuff coming up for post version 4 of [http4k], the rest of 2020 and beyond.
 As well as the website improvements, we've got a bunch of tools in the works to make the library more quick-start friendly, both from the command-line and from the browser.
 We're also looking at improvements in the versioning scheme to better communicate breaking changes, and rolling out modules to enable better Serverless platform support.